 Transpiration is an essential part of the mechanism by which plants continually take up moisture and nutrients from the soil.
 The combination of the Transpiration Pull (of moisture out of the plant to the air) and the sucking up of water (and nutrients) by the roots from the soil creates the effect of a continuous pump that moves water and nutrients around the plant to where they are needed.
 In the process, it gives the grass plants some of the functional qualities required to produce a Performance Bowling Surface.

 This sucking up of soil nutrients in soil water solution brings us neatly to the second of the mechanisms that keep this natural balance, Osmosis.

-Osmosis is the name of the process in plant growth whereby water molecules move from an area of relatively low concentration (of solute nutrients) to an area of relatively high concentration (of solute nutrients).
-Osmosis then is the mechanism used by the plant to take up most of the water and nutrients it needs.
+Osmosis is the name of the process in plant growth whereby water molecules move from an area of relatively low concentration to an area of relatively high concentration.
+Osmosis is the mechanism used by the plant to take up most of the water and nutrients it needs.

 Direct root interception of nutrients.

 Root hairs make direct contact with nutrients in the soil, but can only impact around 3% percent of the soil volume.
 Symbiotic relationships with Mycorrhizae can increase the soil volume that roots are able to extract nutrients from.